warp-build/warp/manual/supported_platforms.md

 ---

 # Supported Architectures
 We currently support the targets below, that we explicitly compile for.
-You can find binaries for these targets [here](https://github.com/warp-build/warp/releases)
+You can find binaries for these targets on [github releases](https://github.com/warp-build/warp/releases).

 | OS          | Architecture| Target                    |
 | ----------- | ----------- | ------------------------- |